Eligibility criteria for the English Language Assistants programme vary depending on where you want to teach.

-Once you receive a provisional offer of an assistantship from us, we will require you to apply for an International Child Protection Certificate (ICPC), which is a form of criminal record check.
+Successful candidates must also apply for an International Child Protection Certificate (ICPC) before taking up their post, which requires that they have been living in the UK for 2 years prior to applying.
+This is a form of criminal record check.
 Do not apply for the ICPC until we instruct you to.
+This will cost approximately £75.00.

-In line with our Child Protection Policy and our approach to safeguarding children, we cannot accept your application if you currently have any outstanding prosecutions or criminal proceedings for the offences outlined below or have ever been convicted of or received a caution, reprimand or warning for:
+In line with our Child Protection Policy and our approach to safeguarding children, we cannot accept your application if you have any convictions, cautions, reprimand, warning, prosecutions or criminal proceedings for the offences outlined below:

 - a sexual or violence-related offence